ecs-hk/debian-bastion/README.md

 ### Configure authentication for shell account

-The ssh daemon for the bastion host requires *all of the following* in order to log in:
+Note that the ssh daemon for the bastion host requires *all of the following* in order to log in:
-* successful pubkey authentication
+1. successful pubkey authentication; and
-* successful password authentication
+2. successful password authentication; and
-* membership in the allowed SSH group
+3. membership in the allowed SSH group

 Install SSH public key for `someguy` shell account (and ensure correct permissions):
 ```bash